 SQL Server Agent

 By default, the SQL Server Agent service is disabled when SQL Server is installed unless you explicitly choose to autostart the service during installation.
-For more information about starting the SQL Server Agent service, see Starting SQL Server Agent.
+For more information about starting the SQL Server Agent service, see Start, Stop, or Pause the SQL Server Agent Service.

 The Snapshot Agent is typically used with all types of replication.
 It prepares schema and initial data files of published tables and other objects, stores the snapshot files, and records information about synchronization in the distribution database.
 The Snapshot Agent runs at the Distributor.
 For more information, see Replication Snapshot Agent.